mvolkmann/blog/src/ocaml.md

 Sometimes after code changes VS Code flags errors that aren't real.
 Running "Developer: Reload Window" from the command palette clears them.
+This issue may go away if you run `dune build -w` (for watch mode) in a terminal window.

 ## REPL